joseph-yoon/VC-Constitution/constitution/vc_constitution.md

 ## HIPs
 It is required that each resident complete an eight-hour House Improvement Project per semester by 7 days after the last day of exams.<sup>27</sup>
 If a HIP is not done for a semester (excluding exempt officers), 2.5 infractions will be issued.
-The Crammie can make up the HIP within a semester to remove the infractions from their record.<sup>24</sup>
+The house member<sup>28</sup> can make up the HIP within a semester to remove the infractions from their record.<sup>24</sup>

 ## Rooms and Keys
 Anyone on meal plan who does not live in the Cramm will be given the door code.
-Every Crammie, upon leaving, is expected to return any room keys.
+Every house member<sup>28</sup>, upon leaving, is expected to return any room keys.
 Otherwise, $20 per key will be taken out of the returned incidental fee.
 If the house manager decides that the lock must be changed, that cost will be deducted from the incidental fee as well.<sup>3</sup>
-Every Crammie, upon moving into their room is required to fill out a Room Inventory & Condition (RIC) form.<sup>24</sup> Every Crammie, upon moving out of a room, is expected to return room keys to an officer and to arrange to have an officer conduct a brief inspection of the room to ensure the room is left in good order.
+Every house member<sup>28</sup>, upon moving into their room is required to fill out a Room Inventory & Condition (RIC) form.<sup>24</sup> Every house member<sup>28</sup>, upon moving out of a room, is expected to return room keys to an officer and to arrange to have an officer conduct a brief inspection of the room to ensure the room is left in good order.
 Failure to fulfill responsibility to have this inspection conducted will result in a $200 fine.<sup>4</sup><sup>5</sup> Leaving a room trashed or with extensive damage as determined by the officer team (excluding any damage asserted by the resident in their RIC form) will result in a $40 fine.
 The fine for leaving a room trashed or with extensive damage and the fine for failing to conduct an inspection will be billed through Bursar.<sup>24</sup>

 ## House Cleanup
 House Cleanup occurs either the weekend before or the weekend after classes begin, from 8 am to whenever, usually no later than 6 pm, though it may go later, and members are expected to continue to participate.<sup>24</sup> It is followed by a dinner.
 All house members must participate.
 Those who will be away must notify the house managers at least 48 hours in advance.
 Members who miss house cleanup must make arrangements to make up the work by the Saturday after house cleanup and complete the make-up work within 30 days.<sup>26</sup><sup>6</sup>